Interprofessional Health Sciences Campus

 gradmeded@shu.edu

-The Department of Speech-Language Pathology offers six undergraduate preparatory courses in speech-language pathology to individuals who hold a baccalaureate degree in a field other than speech-language pathology, communication disorders, or speech and hearing science.
+The Department of Speech-Language Pathology offers six undergraduate pre-professional courses in speech-language pathology to individuals who hold a baccalaureate degree in a field other than speech-language pathology, communication disorders, or speech and hearing science.
 These courses are offered in an online format.
 It is not a degree granting program.
 Successful completion of these courses in speech-language pathology does not, in any way, guarantee admission to the Master of Science in Speech-Language Pathology program at Seton Hall University.
 Students interested in applying for the Master of Science in Speech-Language Pathology program at Seton Hall University must complete a separate graduate admission application.
-Undergraduate preparatory courses in speech-language pathology are offered once per year and include:
+Undergraduate pre-professional courses in speech-language pathology are offered once per year and include:

 Code | Title | Hours |